 The quantity to make the chutney mentioned in the recipe card is too less and may be hard to blend in a normal jar unless using a mini jar.
 So you can check this post on green chutney to make more quantity.

+Optional for deep frying: or Alternately If you prefer deep fried crisp potatoes, then parboil potatoes.
+Air dry them for a while so there is not moisture over them.
 Heat oil in a kadai.
 Fry the potatoes in the hot oil until crisp and cooked thoroughly.
 Then skip to step 6.
 But I am just showing pan fried method here.

 4. Add the potatoes and saute on a high flame stirring often.